-SAN FRANCISCO – Vitamin D supplementation failed to significantly reduce the risk of progression from prediabetes to type 2 diabetes, according to the landmark D2d study.
+SAN FRANCISCO – Vitamin D supplementation did not significantly reduce the risk of progression from prediabetes to type 2 diabetes, according to the landmark D2d study.

-There’s a major limitation: The wide majority of participants already had acceptable levels of vitamin D. Still, the intervention “did not significantly reduce the risk [of diabetes],” Anastassios G. Pittas, MD, professor of medicine at Tufts University, said at the annual scientific sessions of the American Diabetes.
+A possible reason why the observed reduction was not statistically significant was that most participants already had acceptable levels of vitamin D. Still, the intervention “did not significantly reduce the risk [of diabetes],” Anastassios G. Pittas, MD, professor of medicine at Tufts Medical Center, Boston, said at the annual scientific sessions of the American Diabetes Association.

-Vitamin D supplementation has been a hot topic on a variety of medical fronts.
+Vitamin D supplementation has been a hot topic on a range of medical fronts.
 As a 2016 report noted, “low vitamin D levels are also associated with hypertension, cancer, and cardiovascular disease.
-In addition, diabetes mellitus (DM) and chronic kidney disease (CKD) are also related to vitamin D levels.
-Vitamin D deficiency has been linked to onset and progression of DM” ().
+In addition, [diabetes] and chronic kidney disease (CKD) are also related to vitamin D levels.
+Vitamin D deficiency has been linked to onset and progression of [diabetes],” ().

-However, as the report noted, “evidence regarding vitamin D levels and DM is contradictory, and well controlled studies are needed.”
+However, as the report noted, “evidence regarding vitamin D levels and [diabetes] is contradictory, and well-controlled studies are needed.”

-For thestudy, Dr. Pittas and associates tracked 2,423 patients who were considered to have prediabetes, with at least 2 of 3 American Diabetes Association criteria: fasting plasma glucose level of 100-125 mg/dL; plasma glucose level 2 hours after a 75-g oral glucose load of 140-199 mg/dL; and hemoglobin A1c (HbA1c) level of 5.7%-6.4%.
+For thestudy, which was coordinated out of the division of endocrinology at Tufts Medical Center, Dr. Pittas and associates recruited 2,423 patients who were considered to have prediabetes, with at least 2 of 3 ADA criteria: fasting plasma glucose level of 100-125 mg/dL; plasma glucose level 2 hours after a 75-g oral glucose load of 140-199 mg/dL; and hemoglobin A1c (HbA1c) level of 5.7%-6.4%.